Skip to main content

 Amid rising market rates, deposit rates remain static

-In the immediate aftermath of the Fed cut in September we saw a modest drop in deposit rates.
+In the immediate aftermath of the Fed cut in September, we saw a modest drop in deposit rates.
 But with rising market rates in October, deposit rates essentially remained unchanged.

-The previous “rule of thumb” was that deposit pricing managers would drop their rates with the goal of mirroring fed rate cuts.
+The previous “rule of thumb” was that deposit pricing managers would drop their rates with the goal of mirroring Fed rate cuts.
 But that no longer appears to apply in this current environment.
-A low unemployment and high business activity could generate an increased need for liquidity, and with the liquidity crisis only recently in the rearview mirror, banks may willing for now to keep paying higher deposit rates.
+A low unemployment and high business activity could generate an increased need for liquidity, and with the liquidity crisis only recently in the rearview mirror, banks may be willing for now to keep paying higher deposit rates.

 We’ll check in again on this metric in future updates to see how deposit rates respond to the November fed rate drop.